nadavcohe/SF_crime/README.md

 thus I shifted 0:5 to 24:29, this can also help us with different regressions later.
 ![](fig/Cat-TimeFreq.png)
-It is strange that there is a peak in both 12AM and 12PM with a very high correlation between the category count of them together(0.98), but I didn't find any bias that I could think of (looks like that over years and months) the peak is from the "white collar" but data looks fine and consistent.
+It is strange that there is a peak in both 12AM and 12PM with a very high correlation between the category count of them together(0.98), but I didn't find any bias that I could think of (looks like that over years and months) the peak is from the "white collar" but data looks fine and consistent. one though in mind is that this time is the default time then the exact time is unknown, and in less urgent tasks like "white collar" it happens more then other

 #Basic functions
 To make life easier and in the spirit of the company I created simple functions that enable you to create figures for this data set fast,